 Fairfield Lake Ranch is a dream Texas fishing ranch for sale for both a recreational and tournament bass angler.
 This property encompasses all the things I love about East Texas: rolling pasture, dense woods, and excellent fishing.
 The property adjoins Fairfield Lake State Park which, as Hall and Hall broker Tyler Jacobs states, is a “hidden gem” of a Texas fishery.
 The property features its own three lakes and two ponds stocked with unpressured trophy largemouth bass.
 These lakes are very old and clear making for extremely high trophy potential.
 Its locale and convenient access ten miles off I-45 make it the perfect launchpad for a serious tournament or recreational angler.
 Within two hours: Lake Fork, Sam Rayburn Reservoir, Lake Conroe.
 Within one hour: Cedar Creek Reservoir, Lake Palestine, Richland Chambers Reservoir.
 All of which host major professional and local tournaments and are deemed some of the best lakes in the country.

 Deep East Texas holds a special place in my heart, and I would highly recommend a visit to anyone who loves chasing fish around.
-Better yet on your visit contact Tyler Jacobs and take a look at Fairfield Lake Ranch!
+Better yet, on your next visit contact Tyler Jacobs and take a look at Fairfield Lake Ranch!
+It is an awesome Texas ranch for sale.